jmmark/TidyAssignment/CodeBook.md

 ###Cleaning of the data
 run_Analysis.R performs the following:
-  -Read in all components of the raw data from the text files, including labels -Bind the subject and activity ID columns to the main data for both test and training sets -Bind the test and training data subsets into one data set -Assign column names to the data set
+* Read in all components of the raw data from the text files, including labels
+* Bind the subject and activity ID columns to the main data for both test and training sets
+* Bind the test and training data subsets into one data set
+* Assign column names to the data set
-  -Subset the data to keep only the variables which contain mean() or std() in the name -Replace the integer activity labels with descriptive labels via converting to a factor -Rename the numeric variables for ease of understanding -Find the mean of each numeric variable, grouped by subject and activity -The dataset is now tidy!
+* Subset the data to keep only the variables which contain mean() or std() in the name
+* Replace the integer activity labels with descriptive labels via converting to a factor
+* Rename the numeric variables for ease of understanding
+* Find the mean of each numeric variable, grouped by subject and activity
+* The dataset is now tidy!
 Write it to a .txt file

 See README.md in this repo https://github.com/jmmark/TidyAssignment for more detailed description